tskit-dev/tsinfer/docs/tutorial.rst

 There are a number of things to note about these two trees.
-Firstly, it is important to note that the intervals over which these trees apply are quite different: the true tree covers the interval up to coordinate 488, but the inferred tree covers a much longer interval, up to 3080.
+Firstly, it is important to note that the intervals over which these trees apply are quite different: the true tree covers the interval up to coordinate 488, but the inferred tree covers a much longer interval, up to 6176.
 Our inference depends on the mutational information that is present.
-If no mutations fall on a particular an edge in the tree sequence, then we have no way of inferring that this edge existed.
+If no mutations fall on a particular edge in the tree sequence, then we have no way of inferring that this edge existed.
 As a result, there will be tree transitions that we cannot pick up.
 In the simulation that we performed the mutation rate is equal to the recombination rate, and so